-I loved drawing as a kid, walls, desks, paper, art was all around me.
-Everything was my canvas.
-My passion however was Drawing portraits and human caricatures.
-MAD and Cracked magazines were my obsessive indulgences and inspiration.
-Those artists who contributed to those books created art that was beautiful and brilliantly clever.
-Those inner pages in the magazines complimented the already hilarious and satirical masterpieces of the front and back cover.
-Pen and ink comics inspired me to start emulating their work to create my own crazy caricatures.
+People liked my art and I started selling some of it.
+Who knew you could make money doing something you loved to do.
 The caricatures sold faster than the portraits, I loved exaggerating male facial features; However, I could not use that similar style and approach when drawing ladies.
 "Ladies and girls always have to look beautiful when you draw them" my mom and sister would always say.
-That is when I stumbled across the girl on the Duran Duran, Rio album cover.
+That is when I stumbled across the girl that graced the cover on RIO, the Duran Duran album cover.
 What a face!
-I found the artist was Patrick Nagel, I went to Coles book store and bought a softcover book of his artwork, glad the teller didn’t look through it before allowing me to pay for it, I doubt she would have let a twelve year old buy that type of art book.
+I swore I fell in love that day with a paper doll.
+I went to the library and eventually located the artist who gave birth to this stylized beauty.
+His name was Patrick Nagel, I found a book of his illustrations at Coles book store and bought a softcover book of his artwork, glad the cashier didn’t look through the book before allowing me to pay for it, I doubt she would have let a twelve year old buy that type of art book.